dcycle/starterkit-drupalsite/README.md

 Drupal modules sometimes use update hooks to modify configuration.
 For more details see [hook_update_N(), a powerful and dangerous tool to use sparingly, January 29, 2021, Dcycle blog](https://blog.dcycle.com/blog/2021-01-29/hook_update_n/).

-Because of [#3110362 If an update hook modifies configuration, then old configuration is imported, the changes made by the update hook are forever lost.](https://www.drupal.org/project/drupal/issues/3110362), and our decoupling of code from and module versions, we will, as part of our deployment script, exit with an error code if our config ends up different in our code and database.
+Because of [#3110362 If an update hook modifies configuration, then old configuration is imported, the changes made by the update hook are forever lost.](https://www.drupal.org/project/drupal/issues/3110362), and our decoupling of code from and module versions, we will, as part of our deployment script, update the configuration in code if update hooks update the configuration in the database.

 Here is an example of how it works: